m0nteg0/generative-data/README.md

 ## Generative-data.

 This module is designed to prepare data that will later be used to train generative models, such as stable diffusion.

+Each input image is searched for a region containing a person using the yolo detector.
+The found region is then reduced to square proportions, preserving the person's face in the given region (if there is a face in the image).

 ## Getting Started